 The DLR-Institute of Robotics and Mechatronics (RM) is currently preparing two follow-up experiments as part of its METERON project.
 The astronauts on board the ISS will control the humanoid robot Justin at DLR Oberpfaffenhofen via a tablet computer in the Columbus laboratory.
 By means of a simple, remote command input, the robot is expected to independently perform complex tasks.
 During the second half of the year, a co-worker experiment is planned with Alexander Gerst.
 From the ISS, using the tablet, the ESA astronaut will test the next development stage of a future robonaut – the intelligent assembly of elements for setting up a device or Mars station.

 The ISS is the largest technology project ever undertaken.
 This 'outpost' of humanity in space is currently jointly operated by the United States, Russia, ESA member states, Canada and Japan.
-The The DLR Space Administration coordinates Germany's involvement in ESA’s ISS programmes with regard to the expansion, operation and use of the station, and is in charge of implementing the national utilisation programme.
+The The German Space Agency at DLR coordinates Germany's involvement in ESA’s ISS programmes with regard to the expansion, operation and use of the station, and is in charge of implementing the national utilisation programme.
 When preparing, implementing and evaluating German and European space experiments, scientists are assisted by the Microgravity User Support Center (MUSC).
 The European Astronaut Centre (EAC) is responsible for training the astronauts and the Columbus laboratory's operations team, in collaboration with DLR Space Operations and Astronaut Training (RB).
 The Columbus Control Center at DLR Oberpfaffenhofen operates the ISS module in close cooperation with the astronauts, as well as the NASA control centres in Houston and Huntsville.